 - N.1.1.
 General.
 The device shall be tested using test standards and objects of known and stable dimensions. - N.1.2.
 Position Test.
-Measurements are made using different positions of the test object and consistent with the manufacturer's specified use for the device. - N.1.3.
+Measurements are made using different positions of the test object and consistent with the manufacturer's specified use for the device. - N.1.2.1.
+Irregularly-Shaped Test Object Placement.
+Irregularly-shaped test objects must be measured while placed on a stable side.
+The rotation of the object to determine the smallest hexahedron should be calculated in a two-dimensional plane, retaining the stable side plane as the bottom of the hexahedron.

+- N.1.3.
 Disturbance Tests, Field Evaluation.
 A disturbance test shall be conducted at a given installation when the presence of disturbances specified in T.6. has been verified and characterized if those conditions are considered "usual and customary." - N.1.4.
 Test Object Size.
-Test objects may vary in size from the smallest dimension to the largest dimension marked on the device, and for field verification examinations, shall be an integer multiple of "d." - N.1.4.1.
-Test Objects.
-Verification of devices may be conducted using appropriate test objects of various sizes and of stable dimensions.
+Test objects may vary in size from the smallest dimension to the largest dimension marked on the device, and for field verification examinations, shall be an integer multiple of "d."

+N.1.4.1.
+Test Objects. - Verification of devices may be conducted using appropriate test objects of various sizes and of stable dimensions.
 Test object dimensions must be known to an expanded uncertainty (coverage factor k = 2) of not more than one-third of the applicable device tolerance.
 The dimensions shall also be checked to the same uncertainty when used at the extreme values of the influence factors.

-The dimension of all test objects shall be verified using a reference standard that is traceable to NIST (or equivalent national laboratory) and meet the tolerances expressed in NIST Handbook 44 Fundamental Considerations, Paragraph 3.2. (i.e., one-third of the smallest tolerance applied to the device).
+The dimension of all test objects shall be verified using a reference standard that is traceable to NIST (or equivalent national laboratory) and meet the tolerances expressed in NIST Handbook 44 Fundamental Considerations, paragraph 3.2. (i.e., one-third of the smallest tolerance applied to the device).
 (Added 2004)